K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ##### 7.3.1.2 Incheon Culture and Arts Information Public Open API Center Service Key Acquisition Procedure
   1. Sign in and login<br>
-  In order to use the API service of the Incheon Culture and Arts Information Public Open API Center, you must be a member of the [Incheon Cultural Foundation] (http://www.ifac.or.kr)site.
+  To use the API service of the Incheon Culture and Arts Information Public Open API Center, you must be a member of the [Incheon Cultural Foundation] (http://www.ifac.or.kr)site.
 First, go to [Incheon Culture and Arts Information Public Open API Center](http://iq.ifac.or.kr/openAPI).

   ![7-3-1-8]<br>
   After accessing, click [Sign in] at the top right of the main page.